Photo: Mountain Biking in Stromlo Forest Park, Australian Capital Territory - Photo: Paul Foley

 See maps of the Australian Capital Territory showing National Parks Maps of the ACT.

-At the northern end of the Australian Alps, the beautiful Namadgi National Park has colourful birdlife, numerous picnic areas and fishing spots.
+At the northern end of the Australian Alps and close to Canberra, the beautiful Namadgi National Park has colourful birdlife, numerous picnic areas and fishing spots.

 The park has enjoyable walks with alpine scenery as well as rugged hiking trails to try.
-Very interesting Ranger guided walks are available.
+A host of very interesting Ranger guided walks on various topics are available.

 The scenery is diverse.
-At times, with only short distances between them, the plants and native wildlife change dramatically.
-The landscapes include woodlands covered mountains, rivers and valleys.
+At times, with only short distances between them the plants and native wildlife can change dramatically.
+These landscapes include woodlands covered mountains, rivers and valleys.

 The park covers much of the Australian Capital Territory with some 106,095 hectares and has Mt Bimberi, the highest peak at 1911 metres.
 The wilderness surrounding Mt Bimberi is rugged, covered by low woodlands.